Patrick Mahomes II Player Prop Bets for NFL Week 6 | Kansas City vs. Washington 10/17/2021

 Patrick Mahomes II Player Prop Bets for NFL Week 6 - Kansas City vs. Washington

-Before Patrick Mahomes II hits the field for Sunday's game, which starts at 1:00 PM ET on CBS, here are some key facts and figures you should know ahead of placing a bet on his player prop bet markets.
-Mahomes' Kansas City Chiefs (2-3) and the Washington Football Team (2-3) face off in a Week 6 matchup from FedExField in Landover, Maryland.
+There will be player props available for Patrick Mahomes II ahead of Sunday's NFL action at 1:00 PM ET live on CBS.
+This Week 6 matchup sees Mahomes' Kansas City Chiefs (2-3) square off against the Washington Football Team (2-3) at FedExField in Landover, Maryland.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.